AgazienwaBlessing-Lita/AgazienwaBlessing-Lita-AWS-EC2-PROJECT/README.md

 ## INSTALLING APACHE
 Apache is a free, open-source software technology that can be used in AWS for a variety of purposes, including:
+### Apache Web Server
-1. Apache Web Server: A free, open-source web server that delivers web content over the internet.
+    A free, open-source web server that delivers web content over the internet.
 You can install the Apache web server on an EC2 instance
+### Apache Cassandra
-2. Apache Cassandra: An open-source, NoSQL database designed for applications that require fast read and write performance.
+    An open-source, NoSQL database designed for applications that require fast read and write performance.
 You can use Amazon Keyspaces to run Cassandra workloads.
+### Apache Spark
-3. Apache Spark: An open-source, distributed processing system used for big data workloads.
+    An open-source, distributed processing system used for big data workloads.
 It supports code reuse across multiple workloads, including batch processing, interactive queries, real-time analytics, machine learning, and graph processing.
+### Apache Hadoop
-4. Apache Hadoop: An open-source framework that is used to efficiently store and process large datasets
+    An open-source framework that is used to efficiently store and process large datasets
+### Apache Flink
-5. Apache Flink: Can process both unbounded (streams) and bounded (batches) data sets.
+    Can process both unbounded (streams) and bounded (batches) data sets.
+### Apache MXNet
-6. Apache MXNet: A machine learning inference framework.
+    A machine learning inference framework.
+### Apache Iceberg
-7. Apache Iceberg: An open table format that can scale and evolve seamlessly
+    An open table format that can scale and evolve seamlessly

 ### STEPS TO INSTALL APACHE
 1. click on your EC2 instance